-1. A preposition is a word class which, as its name suggests, cannot stand alone.
+1. A preposition is a member of a word class which, as its name suggests, cannot stand alone.
 It occurs in "pre-position" to some other item which acts as prepositional complement (also called prepositional object) and completes the prepositional phrase.

 Prepositional complements may be any of the following (preposition in bold, complement in italics, whole prepositional phrase underlined):

 a) A Noun Phrase